redhat-cop/uncontained.io/docs/style_guide.md

 ## Capitalization

+The domain "uncontained.io" is not capitalized when referring to the "uncontained.io guides", except at the beginning of a sentence.

+- :smile: Welcome to uncontained.io!
+- :smile: The uncontained.io site is meant to...
+- :cry: The goal of Uncontained.io is to...
+- :cry: The mission of UnContained.io is to...

-The word "guides" is not capitalized when referring to the "Uncontained.io guides", just like saying "the guide" or "this guide".
+The word "guides" is not capitalized when referring to the "uncontained.io guides", just like saying "the guide" or "this guide".

-- :smile: Welcome to Uncontained.io guides!
+- :smile: Welcome to uncontained.io guides!
 - :smile: The guide is meant to..
 - :cry: The goal of this Guide is to...